 I know, I am not a big, successful business executive so I probably don’t know much.
 But I have been a business owner and an employer for nearly 48 years and I do know that staging an organized strike is NOT a smart way to increase your pay nor is it an effective way to improve your life.
 At one time, I employed about 78 people in a low-skilled, low-wage, non-profit, service industry.
 So when it comes to the effects of a minimum wage hike, I know from personal experience, that the employees are hurt by them much more than business owners.

-By the time the increases became effective, I was able to absorb the additional costs and still realize a satisfactory bottom line.
+By the time the mandated increases became effective, I was able to absorb the additional costs and still realize a satisfactory bottom line.
 I would imagine that most businesses must have done similarly.

-Here’s how - Even before any of them were laid off, when they first became aware that their benevolent, white-haired and bearded uncle in a funny red, white, and blue suit was giving them a raise, they immediately started making plans for how they would spend the extra buck an hour.
+Here’s how - Even before any, of them, were laid off, when they first became aware that their benevolent, white-haired and bearded uncle in a funny red, white, and blue suit was giving them a raise, they immediately started making plans for how they would spend the extra buck an hour.
 By their calculations, that dollar meant an extra $160-180 per month in disposable income.

 And that’s when they got stupid.
 They went shopping and most of them obligated themselves for additional interest-bearing payments for a plethora of unnecessary items they really could not afford.
 Some even bought cars; most of them just thought they could add frivolous consumable items to their high-interest credit card debt because now they could afford to pay higher minimum monthly payments.
 And they didn’t stop to think that their gross increase would be subject to income taxes and other deductions.
 Even some of those who were terminated spent it before they even knew they were getting pink slips.
 Surprise, SURPRISE!
 I think I recall some proverb about counting chickens.

 The moral of the story for any unskilled, entry-level, minimum wage earner who might be able to actually read this and think about it is this – If you want a meaningful raise, EARN it.
 Show up on time, dressed appropriately, and ready to work.
+Work hard.
 Do what you’re told.
 Show your boss some respect.
 Demonstrate that you are willing and dependable.
 Learn your job well.
 Acquire new skills.
-Believe me, you will become an asset worthy of your hire (That’s not an insulting word.
+Trust me, you will become an asset worthy of your hire (That’s not an insulting word.
 It means something of value.).

 Once you have established legitimate grounds, ask to speak to your boss in private and respectfully ASK him for a raise.
 If he gives it to you, thank him and then KEEP YOUR BIG MOUTH SHUT.
 The rest of your idiot compatriots don’t need to know about it.
 If he doesn’t give it to you, you still have some options- be thankful for the job you have and continue to do it well OR resign and go find a better one.
 That's the Christian way to do it.